Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

         ./usr/bin/uai-ssh.sh
         ```

-        If the script is not present, the easiest place to get a copy of the script is from a UAI built from the end-user UAI image provided with UAS, and it can be appended to the tarball:
+        If this script is not present, the easiest place to get a copy of the script is from a UAI built from the End-User UAI image provided with UAS, and it can be appended to the tarball:

         ```
         ncn-w001# mkdir -pv ./usr/bin